DraftShift/StealthChanger/UserMods/MRSalguod/Dragon Burner Backplate with pins up 8mm/Readme.md

 ### Information:

-  My Stealth Burner and Anthead were knocking my Dragon Burner out of its dock when picking them up.
+  My Anthead was knocking my Dragon Burner out of its dock when picking it up.
-  So I move the pins on the Dragon Burner up 8mm to be in line with my other tools.
+  So I move the pins on the Dragon Burner up 8mm to be more in line with my other tools.

 ### My Modifications: